flengyel/sagepod/README.md

 ls -la ~/Jupyter/
 ```

-You should see files owned by sage:sage.
-If you see numeric UIDs instead (like 100999:100999), it confirms that Podman is mapping the UIDs correctly, but the sage user has not been properly created on the host.
+You should see files owned by `sage:sage`.
+If you see numeric UIDs instead (like 100999:100999), it confirms
+that Podman is mapping the UIDs correctly, but the sage user has not been properly created on the host.
 In this case, revisit the "Host System Configuration" section.

-If you see different UIDs, you may need to adjust the UID:GID values in your setup to match what Podman is using in your specific environment.
+If you see different UIDs, you may need to adjust the UID:GID values in your setup to match what Podman uses in your environment.

 ## Troubleshooting